What is Cloud PBX and How it Benefits Small Businesses

 With an on-site PBX system, you either had to call a technician whenever a problem occurred or ask your own IT team for maintaining the devices, cables, and everything else related to the system.
 Both options were most likely pretty costly.
-Now your IT team, if you have one, can focus on their other duties, as everything related to the cloud platform is handled by the provider - from monitoring and fixing security problems to implementing new features and responding to any issues.
-And as a bonus, you will have access to all of the new systems features and capabilities right after they are implemented, with no technician needed and no extra fees either.
+Now your IT team, if you have one, can focus on their other duties, as everything related to the cloud platform is handled by the provider – from monitoring and fixing security problems to implementing new features and responding to any issues.
+And as a bonus, you will have access to all of the features and capabilities of the new system right after they are implemented, with no technician needed and no extra fees either.

 #4 Exceptional security

 With the amount of news about hacking or ransom attempts and company’s data leaking, you might really get worried about whether or not the platforms working from the cloud are really safe and if they can adequately secure your data.

 But there’s nothing to worry about – Cloud PBX providers know how to make their servers impenetrable and keep your data safe and sound.
 Besides regularly running security tests and patching any possible flaws in their systems straight away, the data inside them are fully encrypted – and the same goes for your calls.
 If you use strong passwords together with data encryption as well, then there’s little risk of someone eavesdropping on your calls or gaining access to your personal data.
 Nevertheless, if you want to go the extra mile, you can set up a hybrid cloud security solution for proper encryption and safety.